pendle-finance/pendle-scy-sample/EIP.md

 Malicious implementations which conform to the interface can put users at risk.
 It is recommended that all integrators to review the implementation as to avoid possible exploits and users losing funds.

-The function `exchangeRateStored` returns an estimate useful for display purposes off-chain, and do not confer to the exact exchange rate of price share.
+The method `exchangeRateStored` returns an estimate useful for display purposes off-chain, and do not confer to the exact exchange rate of price share.
 Should accuracy be needed, `exchangeRateCurrent` should be used instead, and in addition, will update `exchangeRateStored`.

 `assetDecimals` must strongly reflect the underlying asset’s decimals if at all possible in order to eliminate any possible source of confusion or be deemed malicious.